 "What the hell have you been up to?" he growled, perching his large hands on his non-existent hips.

 Sakura worked on her stray strand again and smiled innocently.
 "Nothing."

 "Your tipper is at the counter.
 He's ready to pay."

 "Gotcha," she said quickly and darted past him, the broom still in her hand.

-When she approached the till by the door, Kakashi was waiting there.
+When she approached the cash register on the counter by the door, Kakashi was waiting there.
 He smiled wryly and she couldn't help but grin back widely.

 "It's on me tonight, Kakashi," she said quietly as she stopped in front of him.

 "It's not my style, but all right.
 The bill is on the table."
 He tipped his head toward the booth table and then put his hand on the door handle.
 "See you next Wednesday," he said with a wink, and then pushed his way out.